WavebreakmediaMicro - Fotolia

 On the front lines of that complexity is Matthew Chesterton, CEO of OffsiteDataSync, an infrastructure-as-a-service and DRaaS cloud service provider based in Rochester, N.Y.
 His company is growing by leaps and bounds because "technology and business needs have [been] met thanks to the availability of bandwidth that lets people easily push whole servers off site," he said.
 Although customers come to his company for simplicity and peace of mind, as he lists off the different services, technologies and vendors behind his offerings, he is the first to admit it's a very complicated environment.

 And it's something that has attracted both established and new vendors in droves.
 "This is a pretty saturated market in terms of technology and support," said Naveen Chhabra, an analyst at Forrester Research.
 However, this saturation may reflect real market needs.
 "Companies continue to face challenges as the level of virtualization increases in their firms," he said.
-Also, since firms don't prioritize updating their data backup and recovery plan and don't get the latest improvements and developments, they can fall behind, which further complicates the picture.
+Also, since firms don't prioritize updating their data backup policy and don't get the latest improvements and developments, they can fall behind, which further complicates the picture.
 Meanwhile, as the level of virtualization continues to grow, "they face a challenge in managing backup for virtualized environments," he adds.

 Out with the tape, in with the cloud